Texture2D

 Transparency

 Each pixel in a Texture2D can be fully opaque, completely transparent, or have partial transparency.
-There are two ways to set the transparency of pixels in a Texture:
+Typically textures are loaded from .PNG files which can include transparency.

 Power of 2

 When a texture is loaded into FlatRedBall, the source image width and height should be a power of two.
 Non-power of two image can be loaded, but they may be up-scaled which can result in blurry textures and wasted memory.
-For a list of power of two values, see this table.
+The following lists common powers of 2:

 Last updated